-A parent participation, or cooperative, nursery school is a nonprofit, nonsectarian, democratic organization where each family shares in the planning and operation of the school.
-Parents participate in the program on a rotating basis, serving as assistants to a professional nursery school teacher and staff.
-The efforts of parents and their direct involvement during the school day make parent participation nursery schools a unique educational endeavor.
+A parent participation, or cooperative nursery school, is a nonprofit, nonsectarian, democratic organization where each family shares in operating the school.
+Parents participate in the program on a rotating basis, serving as assistants to a professional teacher and staff.
+The direct involvement of parents makes these nursery schools a unique educational experience for the whole family..

 The child gains the ability to relate to and communicate with other children, as well as adults.
 The child experiences a variety of play equipment, expressive materials, and media, resulting in a positive attitude towards learning.
-The child also gains self-esteem.
+A caring, cooperative learning environment helps children gain self esteem.

-The parents gain an opportunity to learn and develop with their child as well as an increased awareness of the role of education in developing an effective and satisfying family life.
+The parents gain an opportunity to learn and develop with their child, as well as increase in awareness of the role of early childhood education thereby developing an effective and satisfying support system for the educational journey.

-The community gains children who are learning respect for others, and families with a sense of community responsibility.
+The community benefits as children learn respect for differences, and families gain a sense of community responsibility.

-We are the largest group of parent participation nursery schools in the world.
-Our statewide organization consists of around 10,000 member families.
+It is the largest group of parent participation nursery schools in the world.
+Our statewide organization consists of close to 10,000 member families.
 Since 1948, we have served parents who want to share in their child's first school experience.

-CCPPNS promotes desirable standards for programs, practices, and conditions in parent participation nursery schools, and encourages continuing education for parents, teachers, staff, and directors.
+CCPPNS promotes desirable standards for programs and practices in parent participation nursery schools, and encourages continuing education for parents, teachers, staff, and directors.